ballonj1/Priority-Queue-Notes/priority_queues.md

 -> We should swap the node at the top of the heap with the item in the bottom-most right-most position and then reorder -> The swapped item should loop at its children and heapify down until it is in the correct position

+## Implementation
+Under the hood, the heap is stored as an array.
+1. Peek will look at the element in the first index -> store[0]
+2. Insert -> We'll push on an element and look at that elements parent to see if it should be swapped.
+This process will continue until the item above it is less than or equal to it
+3. Extract -> We'll swap the min element with whatever is in the last node.
+We then heapify down until that swapped element is in the correct place.
+-> Formula
+1. Given parent index, its children are located at 2i+1 and 2i+2

 -> A heap is a binary tree that follows a certain set of constraints